Ballet dancers aim to be strong, slim and flexible. To keep their flexibility, they need to focus on ballet stretch exercises.

 - Hip muscles and in particular the hip flexors.
 Dancers with tight hip flexors and weak abs will cause increased disk compression in the spinal column.

-- The muscles of the lower back, which are held erect by the abdominals, obliques, erector muscles of the spine and the quadratus lumborum.
+- The muscles of the lower back are held erect by the abdominals, obliques, erector muscles of the spine, and the quadratus lumborum.

 - Core muscles, which include the obliques, rectus abdominous and the spinal erectors.

-- Hamstrings, which are also very important, and a dancer uses these muscles in almost every movement.
+- The hamstrings are also very important, and a dancer uses these muscles in almost every movement.
 A lack of flexibility here will cause more compression of the vertebrae of the lower back.

 So Why Do Ballet Stretch Exercises

 Ballet dancers need to stretch after each class and incorporate it into their training.
-In fact, any athlete needs to stretch out his or her muscles after working them, or they will get very stiff over time.
-Stretching is one of the most under-utilized techniques for improving any athletes performance.
-Stretching will prevent many injuries and muscle strain
+Any athlete needs to stretch out his or her muscles after working them, or they will get very stiff over time.

-For a dancer, the areas that need the most attention will be the hip flexors, hamstrings, and calves.
-They also need to work on their turnout.
+The areas that need the most attention for a dancer will be the hip flexors, hamstrings, and calves.
+They also need to work on their turnout from the hip socket.

 What are the Best Ballet Stretch Exercises?

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injuries, and properly rehabilitating sprain and strain injuries.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.

 Achilles Stretch: